akshatjoshi2001/Cloud-Gaming-Streaming-App/README.md

 ## To do

-* MJPEG is very slow (upto 5 FPS).
+* MJPEG is very slow (upto 5 FPS for 480p).
 I wish to migrate to AV1/VP9 codecs.
 Will have to see how to do it.
 * I haven't added controls yet.
 Will be using WebSockets in the future for controls.